The Steps to a Father’s Heart (go through the backyard)

 In Great Form!

 Forms or molds may be readily purchased from a hardware supplier, or made at home using common materials.
 Whether you buy your forms from a manufacturer or make them yourselves, choose a size that you feel works best for the scope of project you have in mind.
 Here are a few examples of molds we have around our shop used for small and large projects:

 Coloring Concrete Stepping Stones

-Thoroughly mix the pigment into the concrete dry before adding water.
-If you’re batching the concrete, always use the same amount of pigment, concrete mix and water for every batch to ensure a consistent color.
-For best results, spray your molds or forms with Liquid Release to ensure a clean release when the concrete is fully cured.
-Same would be true for both colored or regular gray or white-based concrete.
+Thoroughly mix the pigment into the dry concrete before adding water.
+If you’re batching concrete, always use the same amount of pigment, concrete mix and water for every batch to ensure a consistent color.
+For best results, spray your molds or forms with Liquid Form Release Agent to ensure a clean release when the concrete is fully cured—the same is true for regular gray or white-based concrete.

 Acid Staining Concrete Stepping Stones and Pavers

 Whether your custom stepping stone pavers are intended for landscaping, garden beds, pathways or patios, Direct Colors concrete coloring product line helps your family take whatever creative direction they wish.
 Stones may be colored to fit an outdoor common area, or highly decorated as décor depending on function and aesthetic expectations.
 For a Father’s Day touch that no store-bought gift can match, try having the whole family make a Decor Monument or “time-capsule” that lives on in your yard for years to come.